SAP CRM Action Profile: Complete Tutorial

 • This schedule condition is checked before making this action available for execution.

-• At execution time, these processes get scheduled based on user defined conditions which define particular situation in the transaction processing.
+• At execution time, processes get scheduled based on user-defined conditions that define a particular situation in the transaction processing.

-• An Action is a planned activity, or task and schedule condition is the situation under which this action is to be executed.
+• An Action is a planned activity or task, and the schedule condition is the situation under which this action is to be executed.

-• For a scheduled action different processing type are possible:
+• For a scheduled action, different processing types are possible:

 • Processing type defines how an action executes.

-• It is possible to specify Processing Time within an Action Definition (t-code SPPFC or SPPFCADM), which specifies where in the transaction processing execution this action is to be executed.
+• Processing Time within an Action Definition (t-code SPPFC or SPPFCADM) specifies where in the transaction processing this action is executed.

-• Partner function can be assigned in the Action Definition.
+• The partner function can be assigned in the Action Definition.

-• Actions are linked to SAP CRM transaction with Action Profile.
+• Actions are linked to an SAP CRM transaction with an Action Profile.

-• An Action Profile can have multiple Action Definitions with it.
+• An Action Profile can have multiple Action Definitions assigned to it.

-• Based on configuration and implementation for the Action Definitions and respective conditions (Schedule Condition and Start Condition), these actions execute for the corresponding SAP CRM transaction.
+• Based on the Action Definitions and respective conditions (Schedule and Start), these actions execute for the corresponding SAP CRM transaction.

-• For a transaction that supports actions, action log can be analyzed in GUI using transaction CRMD_ORDER, or within Web UI if access is provided to the corresponding assignment block.
+• For a transaction that supports actions, the action log can be analyzed in the SAP GUI using transaction CRMD_ORDER, or within the Web UI if access is provided to the corresponding assignment block.

 SAP CRM Action Profile